aerogear/proposals/dogfood.md

 # MemeoList dog food app
 Previously while working on the mobile team, Summers (GitHub user secondsun) wrote a simple application "memeolist" (a portmanteau of memo-list and meme).
 This exercise let him explore how the RHMAP 3.x product worked if he were building an app that was very similar to other apps he had seen.
 He then compiled his experiences into a post mortem, fixed a few annoying bugs, and gained a deeper understanding of how RHMAP worked.

 Finally he shared a running instance with the mobile-team so that we could get a "stress test" of the application.
-Overall this was a fun and successful project for us and we should replicate that exercise with Aerogear so we can test our assumptions and stretch our knowledge.
+Overall this was a fun and successful project for us and we should replicate that exercise with AeroGear so we can test our assumptions and stretch our knowledge.

 A video demonstration for the project is here : https://drive.google.com/file/d/0B64fta5NYF0TUmNFZy0zQ3JTRjQ/view The source code for the original versions are here : https://github.com/secondsun/memeolist-android and https://github.com/secondsun/art-henry-cloud-app/